offspot/kiwix-hotspot/README.md

 # Kiwix Hotspot

+## ⚠️ STATUS NOTICE ⚠️

+This project will be superseeded by another one.
+As such it is not receiving any improvement effort beside critical bug fixes.
+Watch this file or notify yourself to contact@kiwix.org if you want to be informed once the new project is released.

+---

 This Windows/macOS/Linux software installs an hotspot system on an SD card (or an img file) for raspberrypi (from Pi zero to Pi400).

 This solution serves offline content (using [kiwix-serve](https://github.com/kiwix/kiwix-tools) and other tools) from the web such as Wikipedia, the Gutenberg library, TED talks.